DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/toolbox/groups/groups.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Diagram/ImagesInShapes/"
 }

-Use the **groups** option to customize the toolbox's content.
+Use the **groups** property to customize the toolbox's content.
 You can populate it with default or custom groups.